The Medical Letter on Drugs and Therapeutics

 1. Discuss the shortage of the short-acting formulation of mixed amphetamine salts (Adderall, and generics) and the available alternatives that can be used for treatment of attention-deficit hyperactivity disorder (ADHD).

-Select a term to see related articles Adderall ADHD Amphetamine Dexedrine Dexmethylphenidate Dextroamphetamine Focalin Methylin Methylphenidate Mydayis Procentra Ritalin Zenzedi
+Select a term to see related articles Adderall ADHD amphetamine Dexedrine Dexmethylphenidate Dextroamphetamine Focalin Methylin methylphenidate Mydayis Procentra Ritalin Zenzedi

 The short-acting formulation of mixed amphetamine salts (Adderall, and generics) FDA-approved for treatment of attention-deficit hyperactivity disorder (ADHD) and narcolepsy is currently in short supply in the US.1 Until an adequate supply is restored, patients may be looking for alternatives.